 Becoming part of the Loyola community means becoming part of something bigger than yourself.
 Together, we’ll take on society’s most vexing health issues and look for ways to eliminate the health-care disparities that exist across neighborhoods and communities.

-Being a nurse carries a certain amount of clout in society ― just look at the annual Gallop Poll results for the past 16 years.
+Being a nurse carries a certain amount of clout in society ― just look at the annual Gallup Poll results for the past 16 years.
 It’s a profession that continues to earn top honors for ethics and honesty.

 Nurses also have the power to change lives and make the world a better place, part of why the American Nursing Association declared 2018 the Year of Advocacy.
 The group has dedicated 12 months to draw attention to the fact that nurses can use their influence to shape and bring about change in our nation’s health care system.